woocommerce/woocommerce-blocks/docs/README.md

 ## Third-party developers

-You are a third-party developer?
-The following documents explain how to extend the WooCOmmerce Blocks plugin with your custom extention.
+> You are a third-party developer?
+The following documents explain how to extend the WooCommerce Blocks plugin with your custom extention.

 -   [Extensibility](third-party-developers/extensibility/README.md)
     -   Hooks